 Our financial impacts (how does money need to come and go ).

-Prior to death, in the dying stage, the concern for physical and emotional well being /comfort is very front and center. whether at home, with assisted care, the hospital or hospice.
+Prior to death, in the dying stage, the concern for physical and emotional well being /comfort is very front and center whether at home, with assisted care, the hospital or hospice.

 So as I started to confront and get through the sadness and surprise of finding out Lee had passed away, I began to examine the assumptions that were informing my life with him.
 The first thing I noticed is the lack of urgency or intensity to re-connect with Lee directly.
 Given Lee had retired and was living a bucolic life with a great wife in the Berkshires, I made the assumption, which was not with out some evidence from others, that he wanted to be left alone and I should respect that and keep my distance.
 In retrospect I see that to have been something I may have missed.
 Why?
-There is abundant evidence that when people retire, especially men, their staying connected closely with other people and engaged in participating in activities that stretch, engage. challenge and pleasure them ‘just a little bit’ has undeniable impact on their well-being and health.
-In fact in the book Anatomy of an illness by Norman Cousins, the former editor of the Saturday Review, Norman explicitly used laughter, specifically Candid Camera tapes that he watched, to assist healing himself from an inevitably degenerative and most often fatal condition called ankylosing spondylitis.
-When people light up, they lighten up.
-There’s less stress, weightiness, significance or even grimness at all levels of life.
+There is abundant evidence that when people retire, especially men, their staying connected closely with other people and engaged in participating in activities that stretch, engage. challenge and pleasure them has undeniable impact on their well-being and health.
+In fact, in the book, Anatomy of an illness by Norman Cousins, the former editor of the Saturday Review, Norman explicitly used laughter, specifically Candid Camera tapes that he watched, to assist healing himself from an inevitably degenerative and most often fatal condition called ankylosing spondylitis.
+When people get inspired, get lit up, they lighten up.
+There’s less stress, weightiness, serious significance or even grimness at all levels of life.
 Allowing oneself to be playful, and being/feeling young again has been proven in scientific studies to impact physical well-being usefully on many key measures.
 So what is my point?

-This realization left me bigger than any regret I might have had and almost grateful for the sadness waking me up to who Lee and I were as kids for each other, and remained as buds in “old age.
+This realization left me bigger than any regret I might have had and almost grateful for the sadness waking me up to who Lee and I were as kids for each other, and remained as buds in “old age.’

 Last: one of the ways one can honor people we love or care about or knew in their passing is to see what we found unique or extraordinary about them, what we might call a quality or way of being they demonstrated in life.
 I take on “honoring”( to honor is to accord ‘sacred respect’) what they literally were, gave, contributed, expressed.
 Here are the 4 commitments I am making to honor Lee, his life and his passing to the other side of life.